 We review the carrying values of property and equipment and long-lived intangible assets for impairment whenever events or changes in circumstances indicate that their carrying values may not be recoverable.
-Such events or circumstances include the following:
+There was no impairment of any long-lived assets during the three and nine months ended September 30, 2015 and 2014.